“Half my advertising spend is wasted; the trouble is, I don’t know which half.” – John Wanamaker

 How you define a “lead” could differ depending on your business, too; sometimes it’s a product signup, sometimes it’s downloading a content asset.

 Now, revenue from content is the trickiest.
-For B2B SEO, you’ll usually have to connect your web page analytics to your CRM or marketing automation software to get downstream metrics, since people don’t usually just buy right from the site (rather, they get a demo or something).
+For B2B SEO, you’ll usually have to connect your web page analytics to your CRM software or marketing automation software to get downstream metrics, since people don’t usually just buy right from the site (rather, they get a demo or something).

 How to do that is outside the scope of the article, but it’s highly recommended.
 Connecting your efforts to revenue is the best way to prove the case that your work is valuable and worth investing in.